jamieguinan/cti/README.md

 I love this.
 I still keep my code simple and close to the left margin, but I no longer have to use goto's and *one explicit cleanup call per local variable*.
 I sometimes think about writing a blog post explaing why I choose to use C over C++, I'll write more about this if I get around to it.

-Moving on, the `Makefile` isn't very tidy.
-There is some scaffolding and artifacts left over from different Linux platforms that I've experimented with.

 I had an experimental project called "modc" in the late 2000s, which implemented garbage collection by means of reference-counting allocations, keeping track of types, and leveraging the descending property of stack variable addresses (on most platforms) to periodically clean up dynamically allocated objects.
 It worked great, and I even wrote an sshfs-compatible (but non-encrypted) SFTP server completely from scratch with it, but the other goals of the modc project didn't pan out, so I abandoned it.
 I might try reviving some of the modc concepts in CTI one day.

 ### Using individual modules outside of CTI

 Not every program lends itself to the "graph of connected instances" model, and I have several other projects that use various C modules from the CTI project, mostly `String.c`, `File.c`, and `SourceSink.c`.
 I've tried to minimize the dependencies between modules so they can be used independently without dragging in the entire CTI project.